Atami

 Atami (熱海市, Atami-shi) is a city located in Shizuoka Prefecture, Japan.
 As of 1 May 2019, the city had an estimated population of 36,865 in 21,593 households and a population density of 600 persons per km2.
 The total area of the city is 61.78 sqkm.

 Geography

 Atami is located in the far eastern corner of Shizuoka Prefecture at the northern end of Izu Peninsula.
 The city is on the steep slopes of a partially submerged volcanic caldera on the edge of Sagami Bay.
-The name "Atami" literally means "hot ocean," a reference to the town's famous onsen hot springs.
+Atami literally means "hot ocean", due to the town's famous onsen hot springs.
 The city boundaries include the offshore island of Hatsushima.
 Most of Atami is located within the Fuji-Hakone-Izu National Park.
 Warmed by the Kuroshio Current offshore, the area is known for its moderate maritime climate with hot, humid summers, and short winters.